Delph Donkey: Lydgate Tunnel

-The tunnel running underneath Lydgate, connecting Grasscroft and Grotton, is still completely intact and maintained, but it is unused and completely inaccessible.
-It was felt, after lifting the track and deciding the future use of the new available land, that it would be too costly and dangerous to collapse or infill the tunnel, especially as there were more structures above the tunnel, such as housing, than there had been when the tunnel was built in the mid-19th century.
+The tunnel, running underneath Lydgate, connected Grasscroft and Grotton, and is still completely intact and maintained, but it is unused and completely inaccessible.
+After lifting the track and deciding the future use of the new available land, it was felt that it would be too costly and dangerous to collapse or infill the tunnel, especially as there were more structures above the tunnel, such as housing, than there had been when the tunnel was built in the mid-19th century.
 Minor work was carried out in the 1980s, as part of a planned maintenance programme, which in-filled the centre air vent to avoid any subsidence.

 In 2008, 44 years after the tunnel had been last used, a routine inspection revealed some areas of loose and hollow brickwork in the tunnel lining.
-Routine maintenance work to rectify that was carried out by BRB (Residuary) Limited, with substantial areas of the tunnel lining replaced with new brickwork, incorporating drainage pipes and other securing works.
+Routine maintenance work to rectify that was carried out by BRB (Residuary) Limited, with substantial areas of the tunnel lining being replaced with new brickwork, incorporating drainage pipes and other securing works.
 News of the inspection and remedial work led to concern by some local people that the tunnel was near to collapse, but BRB(R) stated that was never a risk, and the work was just on-going planned maintenance.